ngrok/ngrok-docs/docs/integrations/frontegg/sso-saml.md

 To configure ngrok tunnels with Frontegg, you must have:

-- an Frontegg account with administrative rights to create apps
+- a Frontegg account with administrative rights to create apps
 - an [ngrok Enterprise Account](https://ngrok.com/pricing) with an authtoken or admin access to configure edges with SAML.

 ## Configuration Steps